Florida Business Entity Search Explained: Corporations, LLCs & More (2026)

 • Operate at scale

-• Maintain a clear governance structure
+• Maintain a structured governance system

 Limited Liability Companies (LLCs)

-Florida LLCs can be:
+Florida LLCs may be:

-• Manager-managed, where designated managers operate the business
+• Manager-managed, where designated managers run operations

 LLCs are popular because they:

-• Offer liability protection for owners
+• Provide liability protection

-• Require fewer formalities than corporations
+• Require fewer formalities

-• Allow flexible management structures
+• Allow flexible ownership structures

-• Are easier to maintain year to year
+• Are easier to maintain annually

 Partnerships and Other Entity Types